MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_msiscsi_eventlog.md

 This provides additional information associated with this event.

-### -field LogToEventLog
+### -field LogToEventlog

 If this value it set to 1, the message will be logged to the system event log.

 ## -remarks

-We recommend that you implement this class.
+It is recommended that you implement this class.